Understanding Security Clearance. What you need to know.

 Types of Clearance

 There are several levels of Security Clearance, each suited to different roles.
 CTC (Counter Terrorist Check) is the lowest level and is often required for access to sensitive public spaces.
 SC (Security Check) is more in-depth and commonly used for roles involving access to secret material.
 DV (Developed Vetting) is the highest level and is required for access to top secret information.
-Other types include BPSS (Baseline Personnel Security Standard), which is a pre-employment screening used as a foundation for higher clearances.
+Other types include BPSS (Baseline Personnel Security Standard), which is a pre-employment screening used as a foundation for higher clearances, AC (Accreditation Check) and Level 1B

 Key Points to Remember